jquery/infrastructure-puppet/doc/hosting.md

 * Log into wp-admin in your browser on one of the sites to verify that user accounts work fine, and there are no warnings/errors reported there.
 * Shutdown the old node and **wait a few days** to ease recovery just in case
-* Remove old nodes from webhooks for the [jquery org](https://github.com/organizations/jquery/settings/hooks)
+* Remove old nodes from [jquery org-wide webhooks](https://github.com/organizations/jquery/settings/hooks)
 * Follow [§ Delete a node](#delete-a-node) for the old node